 Jesus Did Say he is God

 Although Jesus did not come to demonstrate his deity, he nevertheless did make this claim on several occasions; but his primary focus was not to glorify himself but the Father, who had sent him to redeem fallen humanity.
-In prayer to the Father, Jesus prayed, “I have glorified thee on the earth: I have finished the work which thou gavest me to do….I have manifested thy name unto the men which thou gavest me out of the world….”
+In prayer to the Father, Jesus prayed, “I glorified you on earth by finishing the work that you gave me to do….I have made your name known to those whom you gave me from the world….”
 (Jn 17:4, 6).
-And the apostle Paul tells us of Jesus: “…Who, being in the form of God, thought it not robbery to be equal with God: But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross” (Philippians 2:6-8).
+And the apostle Paul tells us of Jesus: “…who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.
+And being found in human form, he humbled himself and became obedient to the point of death – even death on a cross” (Philippians 2:6-8).
 Jesus didn’t claim deity, because he came as a man to die in humanity’s place so that he could reconcile us to God (2 Cor 5:19).
-But when he returns, the deniers will become believers; but by then it is too late for repentance and they will be lost forever; for Paul goes on to say of Jesus: “Wherefore God also hath highly exalted him, and given him a name which is above every name: That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Phil 2:9-11).
+But when he returns, the deniers will become believers; but by then it is too late for repentance and they will be lost forever; for Paul goes on to say of Jesus: “Therefore God also highly exalted him and gave him the name that is above every name, that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Phil 2:9-11).

 Jesus equated himself with the Father

 When Jesus healed the lame man at the pool at Bethesda, the Jews (on this occasion the religious leaders) persecuted him because he healed the man on the Sabbath.
-His response, and then theirs to him, is very enlightening: “Therefore the Jews sought the more to kill him, because he not only had broken the sabbath, but said also that God was his Father, making Himself equal with God” (John 5:18).
+His response, and then theirs to him, is very enlightening: “For this reason the Jews were seeking all the more to kill him, because he was not only breaking the sabbath, but was also calling God his own Father, making Himself equal to God” (John 5:18).

 Jesus knew what he was saying and what his claims signified.
 Likewise, the Jews, who knew the law thoroughly, also knew what he was claiming.
 By calling himself the Son of God, he claimed deity.
 This is evident from the following verses in which he claimed the attributes of God: power to raise the dead and to give life to whomever he chooses (Jn 5:21, 25-26, 28); and authority to judge each and every person who ever lived (Jn 5:22, 27, 29), so that the Father and the Son may receive equal honour (Jn 5:23).
-When he says “the Son can do nothing of himself, but what he seeth the Father do” (Jn 5:19), he is not saying he is less than God.
+When he says “the Son can do nothing on his own, but only what he sees the Father doing” (Jn 5:19), he is not saying he is less than God.
 He indicated that despite his equality with God as second Person of the Trinity, he subordinated himself to the Father in order to complete the mission for which he had been sent, as I pointed out in Philippians chapter 2.
 He shows his equality with God – which means he is God, as the Jews correctly concluded – and that he is separate from the Father.
-John earlier stated it succinctly: “In the beginning was the Word, and the Word was with God, and the Word was God….And the Word was made flesh, and dwelt among us” (John 1:1, 14).
+John earlier stated it succinctly: “In the beginning was the Word, and the Word was with God, and the Word was God….And the Word became flesh, and lived among us” (John 1:1, 14).